abertowy/devops_examples/01_devops/30_pmi.md

 **Answer:**

 On my previous project I often had to work on different topics at the same time.
 To stay organised and meet all deadlines, I implemented a systematic approach.
-I started by creating a detailed task list, prioritising based on deadlines and importance.
+I started from creating a detailed task list, prioritising tasks by deadlines dates and importance.

-I then allocated specific time blocks for each task, ensuring I had uninterrupted periods for focused work.
-That means I allocated 1-2h timeslot at midday for sync-ups, morning hours were used for high importance topics and tasks with long-running tests, and hours after lunch were used for getting approvals and merging PRs (due to specific Zuul reconfiguration hours).
+Then I allocated specific time blocks for each task, ensuring I had uninterrupted periods for focused work.
+That means I allocated 1-2h timeslot at midday for sync-ups, morning hours were used for highly important topics and tasks with long-running tests, and hours after lunch were used for getting approvals and merging PRs (due to specific Zuul reconfiguration hours).

 Regular sync-ups helped maintain alignment and address any blockers.
 By maintaining a disciplined schedule, staying adaptable, and leveraging technology, I successfully managed multiple topics, meeting all deadlines effectively.